 Common Health Problems

 Like many reptiles, savannah monitors are also susceptible to respiratory infections.
 Open-mouthed breathing, wheezing, and mucus in the mouth are the most common symptoms.
-All medical conditions require a visit to a reptile veterinarian for treatment.

 Choosing Your Savannah Monitor